IDA-FBK/NeuroFuzzyProject/README.md

 ### 5. Results

 Results are stored in `./results/<dataset>/` directory.
-This directory contains:
+This directory can contains:

 - Plots, fuzzy rules and axioms generated during each experiment.
-- `runs_results.csv`: A CSV file storing the results of each run.
+- `runs_results.csv`: A CSV file storing the results of each run (standard version).
-- `mean_std_results.csv`: A CSV file storing the mean and standard deviation of grouped runs (by NeuronType and MFS).
+- `mean_std_results.csv`: A CSV file storing the mean and standard deviation of grouped runs (by NeuronType and MFS) (standard version).
+- `local_results_{all_parameters_used}`: A CSV file containing the results of the current experiment, each row is a new generation (evo version).
+- `global_results.csv`: A CSV file combaining the fitness values of training, evaluation and test sets for each configuration (evo version).

 ## Authors
 - Paulo Vitor De Campos Souza: pdecampossouza@fbk.eu